yoctoalex/rseries-dmz/README.md

 ![rseries-sms](./assets/rseries-xc-save.png)

-Open action menu of the created site and click on `Download Image`.
+Open the action menu of the created site and click on `Download Image`.
 Save the image to your local machine, you will need it later.

 ![rseries-sms](./assets/rseries-xc-image.png)

-Open action menu again and click on `Generate Node Token`.
+Open the action menu again and click on `Generate Node Token`.

 ![rseries-sms](./assets/rseries-xc-token.png)